 Havering Borough is an area with very high demand for social and affordable housing and unfortunately a limited supply of homes to rent from the Council.
 Due to the increasing supply and demand pressures, the Council decided to review the way social housing is allocated in the borough and implement a new allocations scheme.

-From 1st July 2016, Havering Council’s new Housing Allocation Scheme will come into force.
+Havering Council’s new Housing Allocation Scheme has now been published.
 The new scheme focuses on;

 • Helping those in most housing need

 • Rewarding residents with a long attachment to the borough

 • Rewarding residents who make a contribution to the local community